GJSissons/nf-windows-guide/nf-windows-dev-guide.md

 	<img src="./images/xterm.png" alt="Launch an xterm to verify functionality" style="zoom:80%;" />

-* Now that you know X-Windows is working correctly turn the Firewall back on, and adjust the settings to allow traffic to and from the required port.
-Ideally, you want to open only the minimal set of ports and services required.
+* Now that X-Windows is working correctly, turn the Firewall back on, and adjust the settings to allow traffic to and from the required port.
+Ideally, you should open only the minimal set of ports and services required.

   In the case of the McAfee Firewall, getting X-Windows to work required changing access to incoming and outgoing ports to “Open ports to Work and Home networks” for the vcxsrv.exe program only as shown:

 <img src="./images/xserver_setup.png" alt="Allowing access to XServer traffic" style="zoom: 67%;" />

-* With the X-server running, the DISPLAY variable set, and the Windows Firewall configured correctly, we can now launch the Nextflow Console from the shell as shown:
+* With the X-server running, the DISPLAY variable set, and the Windows Firewall configured correctly, we can launch the Nextflow Console from the shell as shown:

 	```
 	$ nextflow console